-2) Influence of Global and Local Models: To test the influence of global and local models in the proposed method, we implement the experimental comparisons of our tracker with the increase of λ in Eq.(13) from 0 to 1 on OTB.
-As shown in Fig.8, the DP scores (vertical axis) of our method with $\lambda = 0, 0.1, 0.25, 0.75, 1$ (horizontal axis) are illustrated in the histogram.
+Influence of Global and Local Models: To test the influence of global and local models, we implement the experimental comparisons of our tracker with the increase of λ in Eq.
+(13) from 0 to 1 on OTB.
+As shown in Fig. 8, the DP scores (vertical axis) of our method with $\lambda = 0, 0.1, 0.25, 0.75, 1$ (horizontal axis) are illustrated in the histogram.
 From the figure, the best tracking performance is obtained when $\lambda = 0.5$, which is 0.931 for DP score.
-Hence, we set the value of λ to 0.5 of Eq.(13) in our tracking algorithm.
-Therefore, the local model could bring a certain performance improvement for tracking.
+Hence, we set the value of λ to 0.5 of Eq.
+(13).
+Therefore, the local model could bring some performance improvement.
 But the drawback is that the tracking time increases with the rise of image patches.